StructuralGenomicsConsortium/CNP5-PLCZ1/README.md

 If you'd like to contact someone to talk about contributing, then write something in an Issue (see the tab above), which is a good way to communicate openly.
 Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
 There's also an email address (chemistry@thesgc.org) you can use to ask questions.
 You can read more about all this in the ["How To" Area](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki).

-Some humans involved in this CNP:
+People involved in this CNP:
-Professor Matthew Todd, University College London, Head of Chemistry Networks at the SGC @mattodd
+Professor Matthew Todd, UCL, Head of Chemistry Networks at the SGC @mattodd
 Dr Eve Carter, UCL, chemistry @EveCarter
 Dr Madison Edwards, SGC Toronto, protein production
-Dr Claudia Tredup, Goethe-University Frankfurt, project management
+Dr Claudia Tredup, SGC Frankfurt, project management
 Prof Al Edwards, SGC Toronto, protein production
 Prof Opher Gileadi, SGC Karolinska, protein production
 Dr Levon Halabelian, SGC Toronto, protein production  @Lev-Ha
 Professor Karl Swann, Cardiff University, expertise in PLCz1
 Prof Matilda Katan, UCL, expertise in PLCs
+Peter Loppnau, SGC Toronto, the Cloning Group
+Dr Dalia Barsyte-Lovejoy, SGC Toronto, CETSA
+Dr Magdalena Szewczyk, SGC Toronto, CETSA
 Dr Riham Ayoubi, McGill, antibodies
 Dr Vincent Francis, McGill, antibodies
 Elnur Aliyev, Cardiff University, reproductive medicine